 What I am is lost.
-I feel as if I’ve showed up for the party on the wrong date.
-Or, perhaps, it’s as if I’ve showed up for the wrong party.
+I feel as if I’ve shown up for the party on the wrong date.
+Or, perhaps, it’s as if I’ve shown up for the wrong party.
 I wasn’t supposed to be here past thirty.
 Surely, I wouldn’t live until 40?
 Now I’m at a party where I know no one, nor know what the party is for.

 Life as we knew it, when we were all living on the moon, seemed to tell me that a long life was not in my future, I never planned for one.
 I spent the healthy moments of those years trying to be as Alive as I could be.
 Why plan and save for a future I’d probably never see?

 Slowly, each year that passed brought a new drug, a new chance to put off the ravages of AIDS for a few more years.

 I chose to live like I was dying, and, damn if that didn’t work out well.

 All my peers finished college, started a career, maybe have a few dollars set aside.
 And, good for them!

 Me?
 I’ve got a two-year college degree which isn’t worth much.
 I have no career, nor many career skills.
 I don’t have a bank account, much less money in one.